Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Method

 Equation~\ref{eq:map-back:error} can be solved analytically, yielding the following result:

-This is a simple average of $z_{\mathbf{x}}(c)$ over all samples that end up in the same leaf of the corresponding DT.
-We refer to this as ``Map Back \#2''.
-In the trivial case where, for every sample, only one neuron fires in $H_2$, this is equivalent to ``Map Back \#1''.
+$N_l = |\{{\mathbf{x} \in X^{train}: \ \leaf(\mathbf{x})=l}\}|$, is the number of samples that end up in leaf $l$ of the DT.
+Equation~\ref{eq:map-back:weights} is a simple average of $z^{\mathbf{x}}_c$ over all samples that end up in the same leaf.
+We refer to this as ``Map Back 2''.
+To implement this algorithm in a stack, we start by determining leaf membership for every sample and every tree in the first level of the DF stack.
+We then update the votes according to Equation~\ref{eq:map-back:weights}.
+This is then repeated for all levels of the stack (see Algorithm~\ref{alg:reweighting} for more details).
+In the trivial case where, for every sample, a single neuron fires with unit activation in layers $H_{3k-1}$, $k=1...K$, this is equivalent to ``Map Back 1''.

-To implement this algorithm in a stack, we must take one additional precaution.
-Since updating the votes as described in Equation~\ref{eq:map-back:weights} does not capture the output of the re-trained CNN exactly, we update the votes sequentially, from the first to the last level of the corresponding stack. \emph{E.g.}, for a 2 level stack, after updating the votes in the first RF using Equation~\ref{eq:map-back:weights}, we pass the training data through and determine the new value of $\leaf(\mathbf{x})$ in the second RF for each training sample, and use this to update the votes in the second RF.
-See Algorithm~\ref{alg:reweighting} for details.